-Kanye West silent about whether Trump cares for blacks
+Trump praises Kanye West after Kimmel appearance

-LOS ANGELES (AP) — Kanye West was silent when it comes to whether he thinks President Donald Trump cares for black people.
+West was notably silent on the show when he was asked why he thinks the president cares about black people.

 Most Read Nation & World Stories